I loved it from start to finish. A true running book. No fluff. This really helped my miles disappear during my runs and I highly recommend.

-Review from Super Thinking →
+Review from Running to the Edge →

 This is a very interesting story of the Mine concept over the centuries and generations.
 The sense of possession has largely changed over the years.
 What was essential for us in the past seems superfluous today.
 While companies are taking profit if this cultural change Uber, Apple, Amazon it is not clear if we are..